-The diagnostic tool for DDEC VI is DDDL 7.0. which requires at least a

-Pentium II computer with at least 256 MB of RAM.
+The diagnostic tool for DDEC VI is DDDL 7.0.
+DDDL 7.0 requires at least a Pentium II computer with at least 256 MB of RAM.

 Once the malfunction has been corrected, the DDEC system will return the engine to normal operation.